solyoma/falconG/README.md

  - single click generation of whole gallery, unchanged albums and images are not re-processed
- - it is possible not to resize certain images (e.g. panoramas)
+ - it is possible not to resize certain images (e.g. panoramas) but leave them at their source sizes for thw larger image display
  - gallery structure is stored in a single, human readable (UTF-8) text file, style directory and font information in another ".ini" file
  - source image files from which the gallery is generated can be anywhere on the system
+ - images and folders can be added to any album.
+If a folder is added its sub folders and images are also added
- - reorganize albums with drag & drop (not yet working)
+ - reorganize albums with drag & drop (only inside the same album as of yet and not between albums)

-## Program Installation
+## Program Compilation and Installation
  - as this is a WIP (Work In Progress, a.k.a. alpha software) you must compile the program yourself, However the compiled program can be used on computers without Qt.